When I returned home from 2 years in the Eastern European country of Slovenia, I struggled with God for answers.

 Slovenia had become my home, and I dreamed of a future there.
 I felt confused and thought my prayers were going unanswered.

 I grieved for the Slovenian people, and I felt heartbroken that God had taken me away from a county He'd helped me love.
 Leaving Slovenia, I had the feeling of a door slamming in my face.

 In prayer, I cried until I was out of words.
 When God still gave no answers, I was tempted in His silence to doubt His love for me.
 I couldn't see His care over the things I believed He said were good.
 The rich fellowship I'd enjoyed with Him began to taste bitter.

 My friend Jodi asked me if I'd been able to be thankful.

 I thanked God every day, I told her.
 I thanked Him for my family and the obvious blessings He'd given me.

 But Jodi meant that I needed to look my circumstances squarely in the face and give God thanks in them, by faith.

-Talking over the phone, she reminded me of something Bill Bright, co-founder of Campus Crusade for Christ, had written: "The best way to demonstrate faith is to say 'thank You.'"
+Talking over the phone, she reminded me of something Bill Bright, co-founder of Cru, had written: "The best way to demonstrate faith is to say 'thank You.'"